theonjs/theon/README.md

   })
 ```

-Also, we can perform a users search:
+Also, we can perform a user search:
 ```js
 api.users
   .find()